Free Alternatives to Museo Slab

 Is Josefin Slab similar enough to Museo Slab?

-Josefin Slab achieves 82% similarity to Museo Slab.
+Josefin Slab achieves a FontAlternatives similarity score of 82% compared to Museo Slab.
 While not identical, it offers comparable letterforms, proportions, and visual style.
 Most designers find it works excellently as a substitute in web and print projects.

 What are the main differences between Museo Slab and its free alternatives?